eBay Tips

 Performance surcharges — Below Standard and "Very high" INAD

-• "Very high" Item Not As Described (INAD) rate — up to +4 percentage points.
-On the variable FVF for sales in the affected sites and categories.
-Compared against your peers in your Service Metrics dashboard in Seller Hub (rule reference: Service Metrics policy).
-Carve-outs: if you had fewer than 10 INAD requests opened against you during the evaluation, or your INAD rate is under 1% in a category, the surcharge doesn't apply.
+"Very high" INAD (Item Not As Described)up to +4 percentage pointsA "Very high" INAD rating in affected categories, measured against peers in your Service Metrics dashboard (Service Metrics policy).Fewer than 10 INAD requests were opened against you, or your INAD rate is under 1% in that category.

-• Lower visibility in Best Match search results
+• Lower Best Match visibility

 • Restricted access to Promoted Listings campaigns